 Dr. Zülfukar Çetin is currently a lecturer at the Alice Salomon Hochschule.
 Additionally he acts as elected member of the Migration Council (RfM) Berlin and of the Federation of Turkish Associations in Berlin and Brandenburg (TBB).

 Prior to his Fellowship at SWP he did research in close cooperation with Sabanci University Istanbul.
 During his Fellowship he was invited by the (German) Federal Agency for Family and Civil Society (BAFzA) to act as expert witness in the realms of right wing extremism, racism, Islamophobia and antisemitism.

 IPC-Stiftung Mercator Fellow 04/2013 - 09/2014

-Dilek Kurban at time is a Marie Curie Follow at the Hertie School of Governance in Berlin and a member of the European Commission’s Network of Independent Experts in the Non-Discrimination field.
-She is currently researching the European human rights law regime and the role of the European Court of Human Rights in protracted ethno political conflicts.
+Dilek Kurban was a Marie Curie Follow at the Hertie School of Governance in Berlin and a member of the European Commission’s Network of Independent Experts in the Non-Discrimination field.
+She researched the European human rights law regime and the role of the European Court of Human Rights in protracted ethno political conflicts.

 Prior to her Feollowship at SWP, Kurban served as the Director of the Democratization Program at the Turkish Economic and Social Studies Foundation (TESEV).